-Skill #3 – Be Growth Oriented
+Skill #3 – Be Responsible

 Skill #4 – Communicate on a High Level

-Going back to that Accenture/Forrester study we mentioned earlier, the CMO is seen as the connective tissue between different lines of business in 90% of organizations.
 In the words of the CMO of a US-based vision health company quoted in the report, “The CMO needs to be a really great communicator, and collaborator, both internally and externally.
 The CMO needs to be able to take disparate ideas and data, and build a compelling strategy that is connected across the organization.”

-Your marketing department should be a model of cooperation, conducting cross-departmental meetings, bouncing ideas, and teaching everyone at the company the principles of great user experiences.
+Your marketing department should be a model of cooperation, conducting cross-departmental Zoom meetings, bouncing ideas, and teaching everyone at the company the principles of great user experiences.

 Skill #5 – Be Data-Driven